 Flashers and Floaters: What Do They Mean?

 Most people experience harmless flashers and floaters from time to time, although an increase in these visual disturbances can be a sign of serious eye problems.
 The doctors at Broberg Eye Care provide screening and treatment for patients who experience a sudden change in flashers and floaters.
-If you experience flashers and floaters, we recommend coming in to our convenient Austin, TX office to see Dr. Peter Broberg, Dr. Halsey Settle, Dr. William McGlathery, or Dr. Ximena de Sabra for an eye exam.
-To schedule an appointment, contact our office today.
+Contact us today to learn more.

 Flashers are bright spots or lines in your field of vision, typically lasting just a few moments.
 These often result from stimulation to your retina, which interprets light and sends nerve impulses to the brain.
 The appearance of flashers and floaters can result from: